mayorau3/neko-taku-app/README.md

 <br>

 ## :eyes: Future Task / 今後の課題
 I created this app, that cat's owner can make a house reservation now.
-Ultimately, I suppose that house's owner can access to cat's owner too, in other words this app has a function for matching each other.<br>
+Ultimately, I suppose that house's owner can access to cat's owner too, in other words this app has a function of matching each other.<br>

 This app has to have more functions because this is not enough to work as service in actuality　(Refer to Requirement Definition).
 Especially, I have to create the function that manages when house's owner can keep a cat and cat's owner to make a reservation the house according to the schedule.
 Considering making local communities and how easy to leave and keep a cat, I have to create next functions as priority: organizing area imformations, introducing map API, adding chat function, etc. As introducing them, My skill isn't enough, I fully realized that I must cnotinue to learn programming more.<br>
 Then, Considering this app become widespread to elderly people, I have to bo conscious about how this app is simple and easy to use them.